As you are reading this post, you probably are in need of compelling content.

 The first question you need to answer is whether your content marketing strategy is a long-term or a short-term one.

-A long-term strategy would be beneficial if you are starting your company starts an adventure with SEO and you have a lot of work to do.
+A long-term strategy would be beneficial if you are starting your adventure with SEO in your company and you have a lot of work to do.

 A short-term strategy may rely on fixing some minor issues like writing or correcting a sales guide or an instruction for new products.